-As exemplified by our compensation practices in 2012, we remain committed to our long-term goal of limiting increases in our compensation expense, so that our compensation expense grows at a rate that is less than the rate of our revenue growth.
-We have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and employees, which advances our goals of retaining and attracting talented individuals, paying for performance and managing our compensation costs over time.
-We achieved an awarded compensation ratio of 59.4% for 2012, down from 62.0% in 2011.
-Our ratio of adjusted compensation and benefits expense, or adjusted compensation, to operating revenue was 61.8% for 2012, compared to 62.0% for 2011.
-For a description of how we calculate our awarded compensation ratio and our adjusted compensation ratio, see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Consolidated Results of Operations", in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012.
+As exemplified by our compensation practices in 2013, we remain committed to our long-term goal of limiting increases in our firm-wide awarded compensation expense.
+Our goal remains to grow firm-wide awarded compensation expense at a slower rate than the rate of our operating revenue growth.
+We have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees, which advances our goals of retaining and attracting talented individuals, paying for performance and managing our compensation costs over time.